 What happens when a wasp stings you if you’re not allergic?
 You will simply experience a raised welt around the sting area with a white dot in the middle where their stinger came into contact with your skin.
 The pain and swelling will typically go away within a few hours of the sting.

 If you’re not allergic and have a normal reaction to the sting, you can easily treat them at home.
 First wash the area with soap and water to remove venom, then applying a cold pack to the wound to reduce swelling and pain.
 After this, keep the wound clean and dry to prevent an infection (you can use a bandage if you’d like).

 In addition, there are a few home remedies that can help reduce pain and swelling more quickly.
 Some say crushing a clove of garlic and spreading it on the wound helps reduce pain for both bee and wasp stings.

 Wasps are often attracted to areas near the home that they’re able to hang their nest from.
 These include porch ceilings, eaves, and deck railings.
 Many wasps use the fiber from wood to build their nests, so this will attract them even further.
 They will be even more attracted to your home if you have a yard with plenty of insects and nectar to eat (such as fruit trees and plants) as well as indoor shelter for the cold months (barns, sheds, and others).

 Nests around your home can be dangerous if located near areas with a lot of human traffic, especially children that may have a wasp sting reaction.
 They tend to sting when people come too close to their nest.
 Luckily, there are a few ways to control wasps.

 If these simple fixes don’t help, professional wasp extermination is the way to go.
 It can be dangerous to try and eliminate wasps without proper training.
-Aptive Environmental has offices all over the United States and is dedicated to providing safe, eco-friendly pest services.
-We are so confident in our services, we will come back for free if the bugs come back!
+Aptive Environmental has offices all over the United States and is dedicated to providing professional, effective pest services.
+We are so confident in our services, we will come back at no additional cost if the bugs come back!